-The monitoring video wall in the lab, displaying the live solar irradiance map of Singapore (also available at www.solar-repository.sg), live sky images, rooftop PV system performance data, as well as numerous real-time meteorological parameters from remote stations deployed across Singapore.
+The PV System Monitoring Lab’s video wall, displaying the live solar irradiance map of Singapore www.solar-repository.sg), live sky images, real-time performance data of several rooftop PV systems, as well as real-time meteorological parameters from several remote stations deployed across Singapore.

 Features of the live monitoring systems include:

 - Real-time (“live”) data transmission for key PV system and meteorological parameters

 - Better than 1-second resolution of various DC and AC parameters of PV systems, plus meteorological parameters such as irradiances measured with different sensor devices and inclinations, module and ambient temperatures, relative humidity, wind speed, wind direction, air pressure, etc.

 - ± 150 ms time synchronisation with SERIS time server

 - Better than 99% data acquisition reliability

 - Secure data communication via VPN over 4G network